Lakes and Beaches Near Cincinnati

 Maumee Bay State Park

-Maumee Bay is roughly an hour away from Cedar Point, a famous amusement park known for thrilling roller coasters and attractions.
+Maumee Bay is roughly an hour from Cedar Point, a famous amusement park known for thrilling roller coasters and attractions.

 Holland, Michigan